-- Court: Rejected defense

 - Adopted Merger Guidelines requirements:

 - 1. Merger specificity

 - 2. Verifiability

 - 3. Timeliness and sufficiency to negate the merger's anticompetitive effects

 - Did not question scale or rigor of analysis or accuracy of estimate

 - Not questioning verifiability

 - NOT the usual approach

 4. Efficiencies